 Autumn Equinox – A Celebration of Bounty

-Autumn Equinox is celebrated on 21st September in the Northern hemisphere and is the second harvest festival, the fruit festival.
+Autumn Equinox is celebrated as the second harvest festival, the fruit festival.
 This is the season when the vine ripened fruit and the orchard trees are harvested in great bounty.

 During this festival we celebrate the abundance of the earth, and make wines, preserves and jams from the excess fruit, to preserve the richness of the fruits of the earth to give us joy throughout the year.

 This is a time to celebrate the abundance of Mother Nature and to go out and explore nature’s larder in the hedgerows and woodlands.

 Both equinoxes are times of equilibrium.
 Day and night are equal and the tide of the year flows steadily, but whilst the Spring Equinox manifests the balance before action, the Autumn Equinox represents the restful balance after action, the time to take satisfaction in the work of the summer and reap its benefits.

 The theme of the Autumn Equinox is the completion of the harvest, the balance of light and dark, and of male and female, and an acknowledgement of the waning power of the sun and the descent into the dark half of the year.

 Festival of Dionysus

 Dionysus is the god of the grape-harvest, wine making and wine, of fertility, orchards and fruit, vegetation, insanity, ritual madness, religious ecstasy, festivity and theatre in ancient Greek religion and myth.